 Communal living, especially among younger people, certainly comes with a host of difficulties.
-I personally have heard some pretty rough tales of communal living – regardless of whether the people involved met via fandom or not – but the the story of the Final Fantasy VII house definitely struck a chord with people, and not just within fandom.
+I personally have heard some pretty rough tales of communal living – regardless of whether those involved met via fandom or not – but the story of the Final Fantasy VII house definitely struck a chord with people, and not just within fandom.
 It began with a manipulative, secretive girl named Joanna, who gathered people in need and claimed she could give them a home – but only if they allowed her to call them by FFVII names and took part in her ‘magical’ rituals.

 You would hope that a home built around the idea that a group of people who loved the same thing and claimed to want to understand and support each other would be the safe haven its founder claimed it to be, but instead the living space became a cesspool of filth and abuse.
-Leaving the house led to people being shunned both on- and offline, a tactic that scared many of the residents into staying much longer than they wanted to, particularly as they often didn’t have anywhere else to go – or didn’t have the money to move on, since any money they did bring in was essentially confiscated to keep the house running.
+Leaving the house led to people being shunned both on- and offline, a tactic that scared many of the residents into staying much longer than they wanted to, particularly as they often didn’t have anywhere else to go or didn’t have the funds to move on, since any money they did bring in was essentially confiscated to keep the house running.

 Despite the fact that the FFVII house seems to have collapsed in on itself (metaphorically speaking) well over a decade ago, its legend lives on – and not just in the FFVII fandom, thanks to the 2015 Vice article detailing one resident’s experience.